Intersection Accidents & Intersection Collision

 St. Louis intersection accidents can happen for a wide variety of reasons.
 However, some of the most common reasons include:

 Too many intersection crashes occur because of a person’s failure to yield to the right-of-way.
 In Missouri, a person is permitted to turn right on red after coming to a complete stop, unless there is a sign stating otherwise.
 When the driver turns, they have to stay in the far most right-hand lane and are supposed to yield to all traffic, including pedestrians and bicyclists, that is moving through the intersection.
 This is just one of the laws that govern the activity through an intersection.

 St. Louis Intersection Accident Lawyer

 The Hoffman Law Firm, L.L.C., is dedicated to getting the maximum compensation for injury victims in Missouri and Illinois.
 After a serious injury or the loss of a loved one in a car or truck accident, you need to know that someone is on your side, protecting your rights and presenting an effective case to the insurance company.
 Without a strong advocate, you may not receive the financial compensation you need and deserve after a car, truck, motorcycle, bike or pedestrian accident.

 At The Hoffmann Law Firm, L.L.C., we focus our law practice exclusively on handling accident injury cases.
-With more than 20 years of experience, no case is too complex for attorney Christopher Hoffmann.
+With 25 years of experience, no case is too complex for attorney Christopher Hoffmann.
 Our goal is to secure maximum financial compensation for your physical and emotional recovery.
 Call us today at (314) 361-4242.